masalinas/poc-mdm-haproxy-oauth2/README.md

 --header "Authorization: Bearer <YOUR_ACCESS_TOKEN>"
 ```

-If we access directly to the mock service we don't need any credentials
+We can access directly to the mock service without any token
 ```
 curl --location 'http://localhost:8088'
 ```